 Districts should ensure that all tests are monitored for proper test administration.
-Districts that discover potential breaches of test security should immediately report them to the office of assessment logistics.
+Districts that discover potential breaches of test security should immediately report them to the Assessment Logistics team by phone or email.

-District and School Internal Assessment Monitoring
+District & School Internal Assessment Monitoring

-It is the responsibility of the district and the school to monitor testing practices and enforce the policies and guidelines in this Test Security Manual to promote fair, approved, and standardized practices.
+It is the responsibility of the district and the school to monitor testing practices and enforce the policies and guidelines in the Tennessee Test Security Manual to promote fair, approved, and standardized practices.
 Resolving irregularities is a good faith partnership between the schools and the department.
 The department prefers that a district monitor its own performance and take self-corrective actions to resolve any problems.
 During testing, district testing coordinators should be available to answer questions and resolve issues.

 Monitoring schools during a test administration will help confirm that procedures are being followed and can minimize the risk of error.
 Principals and building testing coordinators play a critical role in this effort, ensuring that all test administrators are actively monitoring their rooms.
 All testing personnel must adhere to the proper procedures.